intelowlproject/IntelOwl/docs/source/Contribute.md

 ### Configuration
 1. Put the module in the `visualizers` directory
 2. Remember to use `_monkeypatch()` in its class to create automated tests for the new visualizer.
-This is a trick to have tests in the same class of its connector.
+This is a trick to have tests in the same class of its visualizer.
 3. Create the configuration inside django admin in `Visualizers_manager/VisualizerConfigs` (* = mandatory, ~ = mandatory on conditions)
    1. *Name: specific name of the configuration
    2. *Python module: <module_name>.<class_name>